Edrard/PhpNextcloud/README.md

 $uploader = new Uploader($config);

-# In fucntion $uploader->uploadFile is third parametr is False, then its not using shell Curl
+# In fucntion $uploader->uploadFile if third parametr is False, then its not using shell Curl

 if($uploader->uploadFile('1500mb.bin','/path/inside/nc')){
     #Share File for public